nsbruce/rfinder/README.md

 The package is also formatted with isort and black.
 Format with `poetry run poe format`.

 Although maybe contentious, I have committed the .vscode folder with my [settings.json](.vscode/settings.json) file.
 If you are using vscode this should make linting "on the go" easier.

-## TODO

-1. I would like to switch to a poetry plugin for poethepoet's task runner.
-This should be available soon with a stable poetry v1.2 release.
-This will shorten the tasks from `poetry run poe task` to `poetry poe task`.
-There may be other interesting methods available soon with the new plugin ecosystem.